Don't Get "April Fooled" - Common Scams to Watch Out For

 You can try to trip the scammer up by giving them a fake name.
 Or call the grandchild’s parents and ask if they’ve heard of the problem.

 If you have been a victim of a scam, don’t be afraid to report it or tell someone you trust.
 Doing nothing could make it worse, for you and the other potential victims of the scam.
-You can also sign up for Scam Alerts from the National Consumer Protection Bureau to stay informed on the latest scams and trends.
+You can also sign up for Scam Alerts from the Federal Trade Commission to stay informed on the latest scams and trends.